DanialArab/Docker/README.md

 <a name="63"></a>
 ### Migrating the Database

-When we release our applciation,  we want our database to be in a particular shape with some data, this is called database migration.
+When we release our application,  we want our database to be in a particular shape with some data, this is called database migration.
 In the backend project we use a database migration tool called migrate-mongo, which is specified in the package.json file under the devDependencies:

         {
           "name": "vidly-backend",